tmobile/magtape/docs/policies.md

 ## emptyDir Volume (Check ID: MT1009)

-This policy checks that the size limit for the emptyDir volume is both present and less than the desired size limit.
+This policy checks that the sizeLimit for the emptyDir volume is both present and less than the desired size limit.

 An emptyDir volume is automatically created when a Pod is assigned to a Node.
 When the Pod is removed, so is its emptyDir volume.
 Using emptyDir leads to consumption of ephemeral storage on the underlying nodes and can fill up easily affecting others on the platform.